 In this section:

-Your child has begun to learn Phase 1 Phonics.
-Phase 1 develops children’s abilities to listen, to make, to explore and to talk about sounds.
-This phase is split into 7 aspects that are explored and developed through games.
-Each aspect contains three strands.
-These are:
+Your child has begun to learn Phonics.
+In Pre School, our phonics programme, through Success for All Phonics, develops children’s abilities to listen, to make, to explore and to talk about sounds.
+Sounds are explored and developed through games to practise:

-The national expectation is that your child has completed Phase 1 and is ready to begin learning Phase 2 by the time they start their Reception year.
-At Newcroft Pre-School, we aim to give our children the best possible start and will begin to work on Phase 2 Phonics when your child is ready.
-They will be given lots of opportunities in our play based setting to develop their understanding of the phase 2 sounds.
+At Newcroft Pre-School, we aim to give our children the best possible start and will begin to work on Phonics when your child is ready.
+They will be given lots of opportunities in our play based setting to develop their understanding of sounds.
 They will to learn to segment and blend to read consonant vowel consonant (CVC) words (e.g. cat)

-It is essential that your child practises phonics at the Phase 1 level and this will help them to develop a love of language at home.
+It is essential that your child practises phonics learned in our setting, as this will help them to develop a love of language at home.
 We also recommend that you share books, listen to sounds and make and talk about sounds with your child, in addition to sharing and reciting nursery rhymes.